ToTheBeginning/PuLID/docs/pulid_for_flux.md

 There are following four options to run the gradio demo:

 #### naive bf16
-simply run `python app_flux.py`, the peak memory is around 45GB.
+simply run `python app_flux.py`, the peak memory is under 45GB.

 #### bf16 + offload
-run `python app_flux.py --offload`, the peak memory is around 30GB.
+run `python app_flux.py --offload`, the peak memory is under 30GB.

-#### fp8 + offload
+#### fp8 + offload  (for consumer-grade GPUs)
 To use fp8, you need to make sure you have installed `requirements-fp8.txt`, it includes `optimum-quanto` and higher version of PyTorch.

+Run `python app_flux.py --offload --fp8 --onnx_provider cpu`, the peak memory is under 15GB, this is for GPU with 16GB memory.

-Run `python app_flux.py --offload --fp8`, the peak memory is around 17GB.
+For 24GB graphic memory users, you can run `python app_flux.py --offload --fp8`, the peak memory is under 17GB.

 However, there is a difference in image quality between fp8 and bf16, with some degradation in the former.
 Specifically, the details of the face may be slightly worse, but the layout is similar.
-If you want the best results of PuLID-FLUX, please use bf16 rather than fp8.
+If you want the best results of PuLID-FLUX or you have the resources, please use bf16 rather than fp8.
 We have included a comparison in the table below.

 |      |                                            case1                                            |                                            case2                                             |                                            case3                                            |                                           case4                                          |